MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 In this workshop, I will assume you have an introductory understanding of common spatial data formats (raster and vector, specifically), desktop GIS in general, and QGIS specifically.
 My [Intro to Desktop GIS with QGIS Workshop](https://github.com/MicheleTobias/Intro-to-Desktop-GIS-with-QGIS) is a good introduction or resource if you need a refresher.

+Prepare for this workshop:
+* Download and install [QGIS](https://qgis.org/) - a free and open source GIS that works on Windows, Mac, and Linux
+* Download the workshop data from the [online repository](https://ucdavis.app.box.com/folder/123942289025) - note that you can download a zip of the folder's contents by clicking on the 3 dots button in the upper right corner.
+You do not need to be a UC Davis affiliate to download this data.

 # Introduction
 How are map figures different from other maps you might make?
 * resticted size